|Learn how to promote multicultural collaboration.

 - Encourage or help people to develop qualities such as patience, empathy, trust, tolerance, and a nonjudgmental attitude.

-Example: A Los Angeles neighborhood collaborative organization called Action for Grassroots Empowerment and Neighborhood Development Alternatives (AGENDA) did this to aid communication and attract new members.
-The group generally focused on the African-American community in its work.
-Its staff and organizers were mostly African-American.
+A Los Angeles neighborhood collaborative organization called Action for Grassroots Empowerment and Neighborhood Development Alternatives (AGENDA) did this to aid communication and attract new members.
+The group generally focused on the Black community in its work.
+Its staff and organizers were mostly Black.
 The group wanted to attract Latinos to the collaborative initiative, but when they brought monolingual Spanish-speaking members to the general membership and committee meetings it didn't get them involved.
 But when a separate organization (Latino Organizing Committee) was formed it brought in 90 new members.
-At the same time AGENDA began conducting separate educational sessions for African-American members to talk about how all low-income communities of color face similar challenges and problems.
+At the same time AGENDA began conducting separate educational sessions for Black members to talk about how all low-income communities of color face similar challenges and problems.

 The members of all of the groups came together for general membership meetings and selected planning meetings.
 An interpreter sitting in one part of the room with Spanish-speaking members provided translation.
 AGENDA also planned to add diversity training to its programs.
 The separate initiation groups enabled the members to get past initial resentment and see the larger interest in uniting minority groups, with the long-range plan of merging the groups after recruiting and educating more members about the initiative.